 - Minerals: An ounce of dried sesame seeds provides 291 mg of calcium, 4.113 mg of iron and 9.77 mg selenium, satisfying 29.1% of the daily value of calcium and 18 % of the daily value of selenium for adults.
 It also satisfies 23% and more than 50% of the recommended daily value of iron for women and men respectively.
 Roasted sesame seeds have a comparatively lower mineral content than their raw counterparts.

+Hope now you are clear with its benefits and how to eat sesame seeds.
 Sesame seeds are packed full of essential nutrients.
 Try and include them in your diet and you will see the benefits.
 You can try and use sesame oil as a cooking base as well.
 No wonder, the popular adage comes to our mind – big things come in small packages.
 Stay fit, stay healthy!

 - 10 Serious Side Effects Of Sesame Seeds